-The City of Alexandria has added “Smart911” services, allowing residents, businesses and visitors to provide information to 9-1-1 dispatchers in order to plan ahead for any emergency.
+The City of Alexandria has added “Smart911” services allowing residents, businesses and visitors to provide additional information to 9-1-1 dispatchers to help you faster in an emergency.

-Smart911 safety profiles are kept confidential and secure, and are only available to trained dispatchers in participating 9-1-1 centers across the country.
-This gives mobile phone users the ability to provide their profile information when they travel, and makes it easier to update profiles with new landline numbers after a move.
-Smart911 is currently protects over 45 million people nationwide.
+Smart911 safety profiles are confidential and secure, and are made available only to trained dispatchers in participating 9-1-1 centers across the country.
+Smart911 currently protects over 45 million people nationwide.

 - Create a Safety Profile

 - Smart911 Frequently Asked Questions